crptteam/react-icon/README.md

 ```

 ## How to add the icon.
-  Just copy svg icon to src/svg folder and make
+  Just copy svg icon to src/svg folder and make.
 ```javascript
   npm run build
 ```